Audio-Rochey/TerrainTronics-Wiston-Castle/README.md

 <img src="/pictures/pentagram.jpg" width="350"><img src="/pictures/wistoninbase.jpg" width="500">

 Here the Wiston Castle has been designed to fit in a base, battery pointing down, so that it can be changed easily.
 Magnets have been placed beneath the foam floor of the terrain, so that it lights up ONLY when the scatter terrain is above the exact spot.
 This makes an excellent "X Marks the Spot" type experience.
-In this image, the LED has been wire wrapped to the LED, touch of solder on those joints to hold them in place, and then the other ends directly soldered to the + and - LED pins on the Wiston Castle PCB.
+In this image, the LED has been wire wrapped to the LED, touch of solder on those joints to hold them in place, and then the other ends directly soldered to the + and - LED pins on the Wiston Castle PCB. + connects to the longer pin on a traditional LED and the - to the shorter pin.

 ### Example 2 - X Marks the spot for player models.
 INSERT PICTURE